TurboSource-Marialis/machtiani-releases/README.md

 - `-model string` (optional): Model to use.
 Options include `gpt-4o` or `gpt-4o-mini`.
 Default is `gpt-4o-mini`.
 - `-match-strength string` (optional): Match strength options are `high`, `mid`, or `low`.
 Default is `mid`.
 - `-mode string` (optional): Search mode, which can be `pure-chat`, `commit`, or `super`.
 Default is `commit`.
-- `--force` (optional): Skip confirmation prompt and proceed with the operation.
+- `--force` (optional): Skip the confirmation prompt and proceed with the operation.

 ### Example Usage

 1. **Providing a direct prompt:**
    ```bash
    machtiani "Add a new endpoint to get stats."
    ```